oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

 |     final    |  Boolean |   `f`  | Inheritance: final - cannot have subtype                          |
 |    default   |  String  |   `!`  | Default value                                                     |

-Detailed explanations of each type option can be found in Sections 3.2.1.1 through 3.2.1.12 of the [[JADN Specification](#jadn-v10)].
+Detailed explanations of each type option can be found in Table 4-1, Table 4-2 and Sections 4.2.3 and 4.2.4of the [[JADN Specification](#jadn-v10)].
 Table 3-2 summarizes the applicability of type options to JADN core types.
 The `ArrayOf` and `MapOf` types have required options, as indicated.
 Other type options can be applied to individual types where the option is relevant, as indicated by table cells with an "X".